Short SC.7 Skyvan

-The Short SC.7 Skyvan (nicknamed the "Flying Shoebox") is a British 19-seat twin-turboprop aircraft manufactured by Short Brothers of Belfast, Northern Ireland.
-It is used mainly for short-haul freight and skydiving.
+The Short SC.7 Skyvan (nicknamed the "Flying Shoebox") is a British 19-seat twin-turboprop aircraft first flown in 1963, that was manufactured by Short Brothers of Belfast, Northern Ireland.
+Featuring a basic rugged design and STOL capabilities, it was used in small numbers by airlines, and also by some smaller air forces.
+In more recent years the remaining examples were mostly used for short-haul freight and skydiving.

-The Short 330 and Short 360 are stretched models of the original SC.7, designed as regional airliners.
+The Short 330 and Short 360 are regional airliners developed from the original SC.7.

 Design and development

 In 1958, Short was approached by F.G.
-Miles Ltd (successor company to Miles Aircraft) which was seeking backing to produce a development of the H.D.M.106 Caravan design with a high aspect ratio wing similar to that of the Hurel-Dubois HD.31.
-Short acquired the design and data gathered from trials of the Miles Aerovan based H.D.M.105 prototype.
+Miles Ltd (successor company to Miles Aircraft) which was seeking backing to produce a development of the Hurel-Dubois Miles HDM.106 Caravan design with a high aspect ratio wing similar to that of the Hurel-Dubois HD.31.
+Short acquired the design and data gathered from trials of the Miles Aerovan based HDM.105 prototype.
 After evaluating the Miles proposal, Short rejected the Caravan.
 They developed their own design for a utility all-metal aircraft which was called the Short SC.7 Skyvan.
 The Skyvan is a twin-engined all-metal, high-wing monoplane, with a braced, high aspect ratio wing, and an unpressurised, square-section fuselage with twin fins and rudders.
 It was popular with freight operators compared to other small aircraft because of its large rear door for loading and unloading freight.
 Its fuselage resembles the shape of a railroad boxcar for simplicity and efficiency.